 The most serious incident occurred in 1998 when the retention walls of a mine tailing deposit from a pyrite mine (in Aznalcollar, some 60 km N of the Park) collapsed (Grimalt et al., 1999).
-The discharge of about 2 Mm3 of minerals and 4 Mm3 of mineralised water flowed into the Guadiamar River, reaching the Natural Park and the Guadalquivir Estuary in the following days.
+The discharge of about two million cubic meters of minerals and four million cubic meters of mineralised water flowed into the Guadiamar River, reaching the Natural Park and the Guadalquivir Estuary in the following days.
 The spill covered 4,286 ha of land surface, with 2,500 ha of cropland, contaminating soils with arsenopyrites and pyrolusite, releasing Ag, As, Bi, Cd, Co, Cu, Fe, Hg, Pb, S, Sb, Se, Tl and Zn.
 The accident had significant ecological and economic consequences, severely affecting organisms of Guadiamar river and destroying the agriculture of the valley.
 Considerable efforts by the Spanish Government succeeded in an early control of the spill, and the longstanding effort to remediate the contamination and restoring of the area (Manzano et al., 1999).
-Along with clean up and restoration, the Spanish Ministry of Environment formulated in 1998 the Doñana 2005 project, which encompasses a series of strategic actions to restore the traditional hydraulic dynamics of Doñana Parks.
+Along with clean up and restoration, the Spanish Ministry of Environment formulated in 1998 the "Doñana 2005" project, which encompasses a series of strategic actions to restore the traditional hydraulic dynamics of Doñana Parks.

-More than twenty years ago concern was expressed over the impact of mass tourism and intensive irrigated agriculture in the region outside but around the National Park (Llamas, 1988; 1989; Suso & Llamas, 1993).
-This concern continues and has also been expressed by international institutions (UNEP, 2004; WWF, 2009b).
-There have been fears that these activities were causing the depletion of regional aquifers, leading to a fall in groundwater levels and a gradual reduction in the extent and duration of seasonal flooding in the marshes (Zunzunegui et al., 1998; Serrano & Zunzunegui, 2008).
+More than twenty years ago concern was expressed over the impact of mass tourism and intensive irrigated agriculture in the region outside but around the National Park (Llamas 1988, 1989; Suso and Llamas, 1993).
+This concern continues and has also been expressed by International institutions (UNEP, 2004; WWF, 2009b).
+There have been fears that these activities were causing the depletion of regional aquifers, leading to a fall in groundwater levels and a gradual reduction in the extent and duration of seasonal flooding in the marshes (Zunzunegui et al., 1998; Serrano and Zunzunegui, 2008).